Spanarchian/docker-ansible-terraform-aws/README.md

       http://{nginx_hostIp}}/

-14. Now login to nginx docker container and modify  file /etc/nginx/conf.d/default.conf
+14. Now login to nginx docker container and modify  file /etc/nginx/conf.d/default.conf This server accepts all traffic to the port 80 and passes it to the upstream.
+    Notice that the upstream name and the proxy_pass need to match. file should look like as present in scripts folder nginx.cong , just update IPs of host

      *sudo docker ps -a*

      *sudo docker exec -it <nginx_container_id> bash*

       *echo "upstream servers {
       server ${hello-world-app1-ip}:8080;
       server ${hello-world-app2-ip}:8081;
       }

-      # This server accepts all traffic to the port 80 and passes it to the upstream.
-      # Notice that the upstream name and the proxy_pass need to match.

       server {
       listen 80;
       location / {
       proxy_pass http://servers;
       }
       }”  > /etc/nginx/conf.d/default.conf *

 15. Now refresh webui in chrome browser and you must see diff container id for each refresh as shown in attached images